xw2758/p8105_hw6_xw2758/hmk6.md

     ## See spec(...) for full column specifications.

-clean the data for regression
+### clean the data for regression

-There is no missing data
+There is no missing data.

 ``` r
 baby_df =